ObedienceAdara/ARP-Guard/README.md

-# ARPGuard - Enhanced ARP Spoofing Detection Tool
+# ARPGuard - ARP Spoofing Detection Tool

-`ARPGuard` is a robust Python tool designed to detect and mitigate ARP spoofing attacks on your network.
+`ARPGuard` is a Python tool designed to detect and mitigate ARP spoofing attacks on your network.
 It combines network scanning, packet analysis, and advanced logging to help secure your environment against potential threats.

 ## Features